ScottRMackenzie/com1001-2024/Spring-Project-Brief.md

 Iteration 1/2 reports should include the following information:

-- Team ID, members, and the summary of the major contributions of each member.
+- Team ID, members, and the summary of each member's major contributions.
+  - A map between each member's name and their GitLab user name, especially if you accidentally made commits under your private emails.
 - The exact command(s) needed to install and start your system.
 - The exact command(s) needed to run your tests.
 - The predefined usernames (e.g., admin1, reader1) for inspecting your system.